nolim1t/golang-httpd-test/README.md

 The purpose of this project is purely for learning how go build interfaces and a HTTPD API server in GOLANG.

+I do like go, because the packaging system works with git seamlessly (because decentralization!)

 Eventually, I'd like to use this for querying external based libraries (such as lnd / bitcoind), and utilizing a config file.

+## Directory structure

+- `common`:  contains some useful utilities.
+- `pineclient` : contains the pineclient package for reading stuff from the PINEphone.
+- `go.mod` : contains a list of all the go modules and defines the base package name.
+- `main.go` : Defines the entry point which binds all the modules together.

 ## TODO